-Minimizing belief in free will may lessen support for criminal punishmentJune 17th, 2014 in Psychology & Psychiatry /
+Minimizing belief in free will may lessen support for criminal punishmentJune 17, 2014 in Medicine & Health / Psychology & Psychiatry

 Exposure to information that diminishes free will, including brain-based accounts of behavior, seems to decrease people's support for retributive punishment, according to research published in Psychological Science, a journal of the Association for Psychological Science.